adosia/adosia-token/README.md

 # How to Connect IoT Hardware to the Adosia IoT Platform

-1. Sign Up FREE for the [Adosia IoT Platform](https://adosia.com)
+**1. Sign Up FREE for the [Adosia IoT Platform](https://adosia.com)**

-2. Obtain compatible IoT hardware pre-flashed with the latest Adosia binary by either:
+**2. Obtain compatible IoT hardware pre-flashed with the latest Adosia binary by either:**

   - purchasing a WEMOS WiFi baseboard pre-flashed with the Adosia binary (along with optional [Adosia SPACE IO board](https://adosia.io/product/adosia-iot-space-io-board-shield/)) from the [Adosia IoT Store](https://adosia.io)

   - or you can use the popular Arduino IDE to download by latest Adosia binary by flashing your own WEMOS WiFi baseboard with Adosia's open source [phoenix connect script](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/adosia_phoenix)

-3. Use a mobile device to connect your IoT hardware to the Adosia IoT Platform (see [Adosia Learn Page](https://adosia.com/faq))
+**3. Use a mobile device to connect your IoT hardware to the Adosia IoT Platform (see [Adosia Learn Page](https://adosia.com/faq.php))**

 Compatible open hardware boards flashed using Adosia's open source [phoenix connect script](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/adosia_phoenix) and the Arduino IDE will automatically connect to Adosia servers to download the latest Adosia binary.

-The schematics and layout files for Adosia's open hardware SPACE v2.2 IO board (compatible with WEMOS D1 R2 WiFi baseboard) can be found [here](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/hardware/IO_BOARD_WEMOS_D1R2)
+The schematics and layout files for Adosia's open hardware SPACE IO board (currently compatible with WEMOS D1 R2 WiFi baseboard) can be found [here](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/hardware/IO_BOARD_WEMOS_D1R2)

 Adosia will publish manufacturing schematics and layout files for an IO board compatible with the WEMOS D1 Mini baseboard in the near future.